wavemotion-dave/StellaDS/README.md

 It is also recommended that you use an XL/LL model - these larger screens have a slower LCD fade resulting in a picture that more closely resembles an old TV.
 This means less flicker overall.

 Be aware that most of these games utilize a significant amount of overscan.
 The DS/DSi/XL/LL only has 192 pixels of vertical resolution and this means the extra 16-20 pixels of game information will render-off screen.
-StellaDS utilizes screen pan UP/DN to handle this.
+StellaDS will always show the main gameplay portion of the screen and utilizes a screen pan UP/DN to shift in the score or status (non-gameplay) information.
 For example, in GORF, you will not see the score at the top normally... but if you press the X button (pan UP), the screen will momentarily shift up to show you the score and then automatically pan back down.
 It's quite smooth and is very serviceable in normal gameplay.

 ![Gorf](https://github.com/wavemotion-dave/StellaDS/blob/master/png/gorf.bmp)